What do bookkeepers do?

 - Payroll processing

-They can frequently handle a portion of the tax preparation, leaving your accountant with less work (which is a good thing because bookkeepers are less expensive than a CPA).
-However, they will be unable to assist you with tax planning or the preparation of your tax return.
+They are frequently able to handle a portion of the tax preparation, so reducing the amount of work that needs to be done by your accountant (which is a good thing because bookkeepers are less expensive than a CPA).
+On the other hand, they will not be able to help you with the planning of your taxes or the preparation of your tax return.

 Things Bookkeepers Do For Small Businesses